 ensure that only your app can use the key.
 The default bundle identifier of

 - Edit the

 SDKDemoAPIKeyfile and paste your API key into the appropriate constant.
-In the case of the place picker demo this is the
+For example:

 - If Xcode prompts you to unlock the

 - If present, remove the following line, because it's used to register the

 #error (Register for API Key and insert here.
 Then delete this line.”)

 #error Register your API key and insert here, then delete this line.